 Training should cover the allowable uses and disclosures of PHI, patient privacy, data security, job-specific information, internal policies covering, and HIPAA best practices.
 All employees should have a good working knowledge of HIPAA Rules that relate to their role.
 The organization’s sanction policy should be clearly explained along with the criminal penalties for HIPAA violations.

-Extra training must also be given whenever there is a material change to HIPAA Rules or internal policies in relation to PHI, following the release of new guidance, or implementation of new technology.
+Extra training must also be given whenever there is a material change to HIPAA Rules or internal policies in relation to PHI, following the release of new guidance, or after the implementation of new technology.

 Training on HIPAA Must Not be a One-Time Event

-HIPAA does not state how often retraining should occur, as this is left to the discretion of the covered body.
+HIPAA does not state how often retraining should occur, as this is left to the discretion of the covered entity.
 HIPAA only requires retraining to be completed ‘regularly.’
 The industry best practice is for retraining to take place once per year.

-Promoting HIPAA Awareness Methods
+Promoting HIPAA Awareness

 In the case of security awareness training this is vitally important.
 Yearly training on HIPAA is a good best practice, but it is vital to promote HIPAA awareness with respect to security more often.
 It is a good best practice to provide security awareness training twice a year and issue cybersecurity updates on a monthly basis.
 Any specific threats to the workforce should be relayed as is necessary – new phishing threats for example.
 However, care should be taken not to bombard employees with too much threat information, to prevent employees suffering from alert fatigue.

-When What is the Requirement for HIPAA Retraining?
+What is the Requirement for HIPAA Retraining?

 Along with annual refresher training sessions, retraining on HIPAA Rules is recommended following any privacy or security breach.
 This can help to make sure that the risk of repeat occurrences is kept to a minimum.